bohde/codel/README.md

 ## Benchmarks

-The `Lock` does serialize access, introducing latency.
-If not overloaded, it generally presents <1us overhead.
+The `Lock` serializes access, introducing latency overhead.
+When not overloaded, this overhead should be under 1us.

 ```
 BenchmarkLock-4                  2000000               740 ns/op              96 B/op          1 allocs/op